Last updated Nov. 3, 2014

 - Twitter: @aprc2717

 Austin Public Library Friends Foundation supports the Austin Public Library by increasing public awareness of the library and its importance to the community and by raising funds to enhance library collections, programs and facilities.
-Volunteer opportunities include the Library Program and assisting with special events, newsletter production and office correspondence.
+Volunteer opportunities include assistance with the Badgerdog Creative Writing Program, special events and administrative duties.

 Austin Recovery aims to bring about the in-depth changes that are essential for overcoming addiction.
 Volunteers help with admissions, teach dance classes, give haircuts and manicures, perform clerical duties as well as life skills coaching, which can include topics such as job readiness and healthy relationships.

 Austin Siamese Rescue is a feline rescue organization that rescues, rehabilitates and re-homes 16 Siamese breeds of cats and kittens from the community that are abandoned or are in danger of being euthanized at local shelters.
 Volunteers serve as short-term or long-term fosters of cats and kittens until they are adopted.

 - 2203 W. 35th St., Austin 78703